Our Visit to the National Theater of Costa Rica

 The third floor also houses the most blatant reminders of how much differently the upper class was treated in years past.
 Ornate and plush couches for relaxing during intermission as well as dedicated smoking rooms – one for the gentlemen and one for the ladies, thank you very much – live beneath an exquisitely painted ceiling and are overseen by impressive sculptures.

-Guided Tours of the National Theater
+Is the Guided Tour of the National Theater worth it?

 Our guide was knowledgeable and thorough, we really enjoyed the experience a great deal.
 She gave us an amazing amount of information on the history of the theater as well as some insight on the various design elements.
 She also pointed out a lot of details we wouldn’t necessarily have noticed on our own.